Drum Brake Working Principle:

 How does Drum Brake work?

-There are mainly three types – mechanical, hydraulic & pneumatic assisted Drum Brakes.
+There are mainly three types – mechanical, hydraulic & pneumatic assisted brakes.

-In the mechanical Drum brake system such as in two-wheeler & auto rickshaw, the brake shoes are actuated by a cam, which is attached to the brake linkage & pedal.
+In the mechanical system such as in two-wheeler & an auto-rickshaw, the brake shoes are actuated by a cam, which is attached to the brake linkage & pedal.
 When you press the brake pedal, the cam turns.
 Thus, it causes the brake shoes to expand outwards and rub against the drum.

-The friction between the brake linings and the drum causes the drum to stop rotating, thereby the wheel to stop.
+The friction between the brake linings and the drum causes the drum to stop rotating; thereby stopping the wheel.
 When you release the brake pedal, the retracting springs bring the brake shoes back to their original position.
 This results in a gap between them and the drum and to again spin it freely.

-The third type – pneumatic assisted Drum-brake system; actuated by air-pressure, which works on the same principle of that of mechanical Drum brake system.
-It is also operated by a bigger size cam or the ‘S’ shaped cam and is popularly known as the “S-Cam” brake system.
-However, high-pressure compressed air actuates a pneumatic piston which turns the cam.
-Mostly the medium to heavy commercial vehicles use this type of drum brake system.
+Furthermore, the third type is the pneumatic-assisted brake system.
+It is actuated by air-pressure which works on the same principle of that of the mechanical brake system.
+It also consists of a bigger size cam or the ‘S’ shaped cam.
+Another name for this brake is the “S-Cam” brake system.
+However, high-pressure compressed air actuates a pneumatic piston that turns the cam.
+Mostly the medium to heavy commercial vehicles use this type of brake system.

 Advantages of Drum brake system:

-- Brakes 'fade' when applied for prolonged time
+- Brakes ‘fade’ when the driver applies them for a prolonged time.

-- Non-asbestos linings catch moisture, causing Drum brakes to grab suddenly
+- Non-asbestos linings catch moisture; causing the brakes to grab suddenly.